Kadant (NYSE:KAI) Updates FY 2022 Earnings Guidance

 Kadant (NYSE:KAI – Get Rating) updated its FY 2022 earnings guidance on Wednesday.
 The company provided earnings per share guidance of $8.550-$8.750 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $8.890.
 The company issued revenue guidance of $870 million-$890 million, compared to the consensus revenue estimate of $894.72 million.Kadant also updated its Q1 2022 guidance to $2.000-$2.100 EPS.

-Several analysts have commented on the company.
-Zacks Investment Research lowered Kadant from a hold rating to a sell rating in a report on Tuesday.
-Barrington Research lifted their price target on Kadant from $240.00 to $245.00 and gave the stock an outperform rating in a research note on Thursday, November 4th.
+Several research firms have commented on KAI.
+Barrington Research boosted their target price on Kadant from $240.00 to $245.00 and gave the stock an outperform rating in a report on Thursday, November 4th.
+Zacks Investment Research downgraded Kadant from a hold rating to a sell rating in a report on Tuesday, February 22nd.

-In other news, Director Thomas C. Leonard sold 252 shares of the company’s stock in a transaction dated Tuesday, January 4th.
-The stock was sold at an average price of $226.72, for a total transaction of $57,133.44.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
-Also, Director Thomas C. Leonard sold 757 shares of the company’s stock in a transaction dated Monday, December 20th.
-The stock was sold at an average price of $215.89, for a total value of $163,428.73.
+In related news, Director William P. Tully sold 1,564 shares of the company’s stock in a transaction on Wednesday, December 15th.
+The stock was sold at an average price of $219.32, for a total transaction of $343,016.48.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, Director Thomas C. Leonard sold 252 shares of the company’s stock in a transaction on Tuesday, January 4th.
+The shares were sold at an average price of $226.72, for a total value of $57,133.44.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 2,573 shares of company stock valued at $563,579 over the last three months.
-1.90% of the stock is currently owned by insiders.
+In the last quarter, insiders have sold 2,573 shares of company stock valued at $563,579.
+1.90% of the stock is owned by company insiders.

-Hedge funds and other institutional investors have recently made changes to their positions in the stock.
-BlackRock Inc. raised its stake in Kadant by 2.2% during the 4th quarter.
-BlackRock Inc. now owns 788,752 shares of the industrial products company’s stock valued at $181,792,000 after acquiring an additional 17,142 shares during the last quarter.
-NewEdge Advisors LLC purchased a new stake in Kadant during the 4th quarter valued at approximately $208,000.
-Goldman Sachs Group Inc. raised its stake in Kadant by 162.5% during the 4th quarter.
-Goldman Sachs Group Inc. now owns 30,365 shares of the industrial products company’s stock valued at $6,998,000 after acquiring an additional 18,799 shares during the last quarter.
-Deutsche Bank AG raised its stake in Kadant by 4.0% during the 4th quarter.
-Deutsche Bank AG now owns 8,021 shares of the industrial products company’s stock valued at $1,849,000 after acquiring an additional 306 shares during the last quarter.
-Finally, California State Teachers Retirement System raised its stake in shares of Kadant by 2.1% during the 4th quarter.
-California State Teachers Retirement System now owns 16,046 shares of the industrial products company’s stock worth $3,698,000 after buying an additional 332 shares in the last quarter.
-97.34% of the stock is owned by hedge funds and other institutional investors.
+A number of large investors have recently added to or reduced their stakes in KAI.
+NewEdge Advisors LLC bought a new position in shares of Kadant in the fourth quarter worth about $208,000.
+BNP Paribas Arbitrage SA boosted its stake in shares of Kadant by 52.9% in the third quarter.
+BNP Paribas Arbitrage SA now owns 2,312 shares of the industrial products company’s stock worth $472,000 after acquiring an additional 800 shares during the period.
+Stifel Financial Corp boosted its stake in shares of Kadant by 11.5% in the fourth quarter.
+Stifel Financial Corp now owns 2,729 shares of the industrial products company’s stock worth $629,000 after acquiring an additional 282 shares during the period.
+Citigroup Inc. boosted its stake in shares of Kadant by 38.5% in the fourth quarter.
+Citigroup Inc. now owns 3,459 shares of the industrial products company’s stock worth $797,000 after acquiring an additional 961 shares during the period.
+Finally, Royal Bank of Canada boosted its stake in shares of Kadant by 32.6% in the third quarter.
+Royal Bank of Canada now owns 4,697 shares of the industrial products company’s stock worth $959,000 after acquiring an additional 1,154 shares during the period.
+97.34% of the stock is owned by institutional investors and hedge funds.

 Kadant, Inc is a global supplier of critical components and engineered systems used in process industries worldwide.
 The company’s products, technologies, and services play an integral role in enhancing process efficiency, optimizing energy utilization, and maximizing productivity in resource-intensive industries.